Advertiser Disclosure

 The Chase Sapphire Preferred card.
 Image Credit: Polina Tankilevitch via Pexels, modified by Upgraded Points LLC

-A standard restriction against current Sapphire cardmembers earning the welcome offer bonus was in place, and by the mid-2010s, a 24-month cooling-off period was documented in the card’s terms — meaning applicants who had received a Sapphire bonus within the prior 2 years were not eligible for another.
+A standard restriction against current cardholders earning the welcome bonus offer.
+By the mid-2010s, a 24-month waiting period was documented in the card’s terms, meaning applicants who had received a Sapphire bonus within the previous 2 years weren’t eligible for another.
 This rule was firmly in place by the time the Chase Sapphire Reserve card launched in August 2016.

 Advertisement